Board of Trustees

 • Co-opted trustees (as needed)

 Trustees are elected by the parent community and staff members.
-Elections for parent and staff trustees are held every three years (next elections in 2013).
+Elections for parent and staff trustees are held every three years.
 A by-election can occur at any stage in the 3 year election cycle if an elected trustee resigns from the board and thereby creates a casual vacancy.

 What does the BOT do?